dhirajgagrai/dhirajgagrai.dev/src/content/jpg/power-cut.md

 ---

 <p>
-    There was a power cut for some hours and I went to the roof of my house at night.
+    There was a power cut for some hours, and I went to the roof of my house at night.
-    This picture was a result of me discovering the astrophotography option in my phone.
+    This picture is after I discovered the astrophotography option on my phone.
 </p>